in ,

 Intelligent management systems use real-time data and advanced algorithms to optimize operations in wastewater treatment plants.
 By optimizing various processes, these systems ensure minimal energy consumption, hence contributing to energy efficiency.

 Energy-efficient wastewater treatment leads to substantial energy savings and reduced greenhouse gas emissions.
-It also offers significant cost benefits, especially for municipalities operating large wastewater treatment plants.
+It also offers significant cost benefits, especially for municipalities operating large water treatment plants.
 Moreover, some technologies used in this process can recover valuable resources like biogas and nutrients.

 7. How does energy-efficient wastewater treatment contribute to sustainability?